Yoga For Addiction Recovery

 - Come With An Open Mind: Be willing to ask questions and let your instructor know of any concerns you have.

 Yoga can be part of a program in a residential treatment center, a high-end rehab, or an outpatient setting.
-You may experience yoga as part of a larger exercise or wellness component to your treatment.
+You may experience yoga as part of your treatment’s larger exercise or wellness component.
 You may be fortunate enough to be offered individualized sessions.
-As previously mentioned, a yoga brand is linked with 12-step recovery, so that may be your introduction to yoga.
+As previously mentioned, a yoga brand is linked with 12-step recovery, which may be your introduction to yoga.
 You have the right to ask about the credentials of your instructor.
 Some programs will only employ yoga teachers who are members of the Yoga Alliance.
 This organization is a registering body, so it has no investment in training or educating its members.
 Ask where your teacher was certified and what their experience is.

 Early recovery is a time when you will be developing boundaries and a renewed sense of self-worth.
-It may feel uncomfortable to ask questions, but you owe it to yourself to develop this ability not just in a yoga class but in your recovery process.
+It may feel uncomfortable to ask questions, but you owe it to yourself to develop this ability in a yoga class and your recovery process.

-If you or a family member needs substance abuse treatment and would like to incorporate yoga for addiction recovery.
-Make this your opportunity to reclaim your life at We Level Up.
+Are you or a family member seeking substance abuse treatment and would like to incorporate yoga for addiction recovery?
+Then, make this your opportunity to reclaim your life at We Level Up.
+Therapies include addiction yoga for recovery sessions.
 Call today to speak with one of our treatment specialists.
-Our specialists know what you are going through and will answer any of your questions.
+They know what you are going through and will answer any of your questions.

 Your call is private and confidential, and there is never any obligation.